 Behind the Heroes’ square is a lake where boating is offered.
 On the other side of the lake is a castle depicting Romanesque, Gothic, Renaissance and Baroque styles, the Vajdahunyad Castle.
 The inside ground is very picturesque too, although today it houses the Agricultural Museum of Hungary, the biggest agricultural museum in Europe, the whole area still speaks of history and glory.

 There, I was enchanted to see this lovely spot, the Church of Ják which is a copy of the original in Transylvania.
 The flowers and the sky were in tune to give it a lovely framing.
 Beautiful, whether from the left or the right side.
+Postcard worthy scenes, I’m sure I’ll have them printed and sent to friends.

 Perfect for Photo Walks

-And photo walks with hubby won’t be complete without lamps….there were so many of them I was just a click-happy kid! 😛 In between walking and gawking, we bought postcards and souvenirs around.
+And photo walks with hubby won’t be complete without lamps… There were so many of them I was just a click-happy kid! 😛 In between walking and gawking, we bought postcards and souvenirs around.
 Ahhhh, they still have the HUF or Hungarian Florint but you can use Euro to pay as well.
-While walking, I passed by a group of youngsters (probably) in their 20’s – one suddenly blurted out loud, “that’s the biggest camera I’ve ever seen!”
+While walking, I passed by a group of youngsters (probably) in their 20’s.
+One suddenly blurted out loud, “that’s the biggest camera I’ve ever seen!”
 They were looking at the beast strapped to me.
 I just smiled though I wanted to say: “you haven’t seen hubby’s yet!” 😉

 Beautiful Budapest, this should be the tagline for every article that any visitor should use when writing about Budapest.
 Though I’ve heard of some not-so-beautiful stories, I hope those won’t scare whosoever wants to visit and experience the charm of this city dubbed as the Paris of the East.